vishalyadav3119/get-to-git/README.md

 # get-to-git
-Getting Started
+Getting Started.
-trying to know more about github and how to use repositories could use my funky username ;)
+Trying to know more about github and how to use repositories.